Black Friday 2019: The best deals to start shopping now

 Fashion and beauty

-- Adidas: You can already shop tons of Black Friday deals at Adidas, with huge savings on some of its most popular styles.
-We're looking at $20 off the brand's signature Stan Smith Shoes.
+- Adidas: Discounts are available across popular styles, including $20 off the brand's signature Stan Smith Shoes.

-- Alala: Save on some of the chicest activewear with 25% off sitewide using code BLACKOUT.
+- Alala: Save on activewear with 25% off sitewide using code BLACKOUT.

 - Alexis Bittar: The online jewelry retailer is giving shoppers 25% off sitewide with the code GIVETHANKS until Dec.
 3.

-- Alo Yoga: Take 30% off full-price styles from Alo Yoga through Nov.
+- Alo Yoga: Take 30% off through Nov.
 28, with special deals dropping every day through Cyber Monday.

-After all, nothing feels more zen than saving money.
+- Avenue: Take 50% off all the plus size fashions, including tons of stylish holiday party-ready outfits.

-- Baggu: Over at the adorable reusable bag brand Baggu, you can get 15% off sitewide, with 25% off orders of more than $50 and 30% off orders of $100 or more through December 3.
-Also, there's free shipping for orders over $30.
+- Baggu: Get 15% off sitewide from adorable reusable bag brand Baggu.
+You can also get 25% off orders of more than $50 and 30% off orders of $100 or more through December 3.
+And there's free shipping for orders over $30.

 - Ban.do: The always colorful retailer Ban.do is offering 30% off its entire site with the code THIRTYOFF through Dec.
 2. Consider this the perfect time to snag one of its adorable planners or array of gifts under $25.

+- Bare Necessities: For all your lingerie, shapewear, and underwear needs, Bare Necessities is offering 25% off sitewide, plus free 2-day shipping.

 - BaubleBar: Amp up your holiday party outfits with a few new statement pieces from BaubleBar.
-For Black Friday, take 25% off full-price items using promo code FESTIVE25.
+Take 25% off full-price items using promo code FESTIVE25.

-- Betsey Johnson: You can get 35% off your entire order at Betsey Johnson, a brand that specializes in holiday-appropriate sparkly shoes and accessories, through Dec.
+- Betsey Johnson: Get 35% off your entire order at Betsey Johnson, a brand that specializes in holiday-appropriate sparkly shoes and accessories, through Dec.
 1.

+- Billabong: Hundreds of new markdowns are an extra 60% off right now.

-- bkr: Stay hydrated while you do your holiday shopping with 25% off everything from bkr.
+- bkr: Take 25% off everything from bkr.
 Use promo code BLACKFRIDAY2019 to score the discount, plus a mini lip balm trio with every order.

 - Boden: Use code H7N3 for 30% off (plus free shipping and returns) at this family-friendly clothing brand.

-- Body Shop Online: Body Shop's online store is dishing out the deals with 40% off sitewide, 50% off seasonals, 25% off gifts and $5 shower gels until Dec.
+- Body Shop Online: Body Shop's online store is offering 40% off sitewide, 50% off seasonals, 25% off gifts and $5 shower gels until Dec.
 4.

 - Bombas: Take 20% off sitewide with code HOLIDAY20 to save on a pair (or two) of these socks.